 The soul enraptured by sin loves secrecy.
 Instead of exposing its sins for all to see, the slave to sin seeks to hide his or her errors under a rock.
-If the soul mentions his or her sin, it invites only one or two others into its dark circle of despair, requiring its inner circle of spouses, counselors, pastors, and close friends to keep its deeds confidential.
+If the soul mentions his or her sin, it often invites only one or two others into its dark circle of despair, requiring its inner circle of spouses, counselors, pastors, and close friends to keep its deeds confidential until death do us part.
 “Don’t tell anyone,” says the faint heart.

 Matthew 18 declares that those who refuse to respond to the Scripture’s admonishment to put off sin should be confronted by two friends.
 If that fails, the counselor must involve the whole body.
 Jesus declares,

 If he refuses to listen to them, tell it to the church.
 And if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector (Matt.
 18:17).

 When the counselee repents of his or her public sins, the whole church should extend forgiveness, seeking to encourage him or her (2 Cor 2:5-11).
 The counselor can facilitate the counselee’s relationship with the church.
 But the counselor cannot be the church.

 Some may fear, the revealing of their struggles to trustworthy Christians will lead to their embarrassment and shame.
 But the Scriptures paint a different picture.
 God declares, “No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it (1 Cor.
 10:13).”

 No situation will shock the godly.
 They know the darkness of their own hearts and the power of Christ to liberate them from their sins.
 They do not shame you but encourage you to righteousness.
 Bonhoeffer notes,